fosterwerks/fosterwerks/README.md

 - 👋 Hi, I’m Craig. @fosterwerks is my username and also the name under which I attribute any creation I make
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Kotlin, lua, git, Prolog, Perl, regexp, and the Mudlet client
+Android development, Kotlin, lua, git, Prolog, Perl, regexp, and the Mudlet client
 - 💞️ I’m looking to collaborate on ... anything!
-I have no experience working on a project with someone else, but would LOVE to try an help!
+I have no experience working on a project with someone else, but would LOVE to try and help!
 - 📫 How to reach me ...

 <!---